solidfire/solidfire-cli/README.md

 Description:

-StartBulkVolumeRead allows you to initialize a bulk volume read session on a specified volume.Only two bulk volume processes can run simultaneously on a volume.When you initialize the session, data is read from a SolidFire storage volume for the purposes of storing the data on an external backup source.The external data is accessed by a web server running on a SolidFire node.Communications and server interaction information for external data access is passed by a script running on the SolidFire storage system.At the start of a bulk volume read operation, a snapshot of the volume is made and the snapshot is deleted when the read has completed.You can also read a snapshot of the volume by entering the ID of the snapshot as a parameter.Reading a previous snapshot does not create a new snapshot of the volume, nor does the previous snapshot be deleted when the read completes.Note: This process creates a new snapshot if the ID of an existing snapshot is not provided.Snapshots can be created if cluster fullness is at stage 2 or 3.Snapshots are not created when cluster fullness is at stage 4 or 5.
+StartBulkVolumeRead allows you to initialize a bulk volume read session on a specified volume.
+Only two bulk volume processes can run simultaneously on a volume.
+When you initialize the session, data is read from a SolidFire storage volume for the purposes of storing the data on an external backup source.
+The external data is accessed by a web server running on a SolidFire node.
+Communications and server interaction information for external data access is passed by a script running on the SolidFire storage system.
+At the start of a bulk volume read operation, a snapshot of the volume is made and the snapshot is deleted when the read has completed.
+You can also read a snapshot of the volume by entering the ID of the snapshot as a parameter.
+Reading a previous snapshot does not create a new snapshot of the volume, nor does the previous snapshot be deleted when the read completes.
+Note: This process creates a new snapshot if the ID of an existing snapshot is not provided.
+Snapshots can be created if cluster fullness is at stage 2 or 3.
+Snapshots are not created when cluster fullness is at stage 4 or 5.

 Options: